 The University’s in-house COVID-19 testing service is now closed

-If you take a COVID test via the NHS, please make sure you inform the College if you receive a positive result.
-The COVID Response Team (contactable at firstname.lastname@example.org) will advise you on the protocols for self-isolation and close contacts.
+If you take a COVID test via the NHS, please make sure you inform the College if you receive a positive result (contactable at firstname.lastname@example.org) who can advise you on the protocols for self-isolation and close contacts.

 For College welfare provisions, please refer to the Health and Welfare pages.
 The University has additional resources in place to support students with their physical and mental health.
 This includes a series of welfare blogs and podcasts, as well as additional online counselling provision and support for those with disabilities.
 Please refer to the University Welfare and Wellbeing pages.

 We understand that this is a stressful and difficult time for students, and our Welfare Team are here to support you with any welfare needs.
 Please do not hesitate to reach out to them if you need some extra support, or even just a listening ear.